Jun-depo/capstone-travel-temp/README.md

-# Building Data Pipeline With Spark and Airflow to Study The Relationship Between Temperature and Traveling into US Ports.
+# Building Data Pipeline With Spark and Airflow to Study The Relationship Between Temperature and Traveling.

-## Data Engineering Capstone Project

 ## Project Summary: